How to select the best Heat Recovery Ventilation system for your house.

 You need both an exhaust exit air path and a fresh air path.
 The exhaust exit air should be taken from bathrooms, kitchen, utility room, and from the top of the house living space (where old warm air will naturally rise to).
 It will be exhausted to the outside.
 Filtered fresh air from the outside should be gently blown into to the living rooms and bedrooms.
 In a balanced system (which is what you want) there is forced air on the exit exhaust and similar cubic feet per minute forced air on the intake.

 Air intake and outlet locations

 Obviously you want to site the air intake to be as far away as possible from anything generating pollutants such as a driveway or a sewer vent.
 It should ideally be at least 10 feet above grade on whatever side of the house you think has the cleanest freshest air.
-The inlet should be at least 10 feet from the inlet and down-wind of the prevailing wind.
+The inlet should be at least 10 feet from the inlet and up-wind of the prevailing wind.

 In my case the inlet will be on the utility room west wall (north of the door) at main level ceiling height.
 The outlet will be on the north wall in the north east corner of the utility room.

 Typically you will buy an inlet and exhaust pair, both 6" diameter.

 On the fresh air intake from outside it is good to have a filter box as close to the outside as possible to avoid bugs and dirt from getting into the inlet pipe.
 The following filter box is a good choice...

 Putting an ERV in the basement is the most common location.
 It needs to be in a heated part of the house to avoid condensation issues.
 HRVs/ERVs do make some small amount of noise so it wants to be sited away from rooms where you want quiet.
 It also has some slight vibration.